 As we embark onto 2019 we find ourselves thinking through what changes we want to make in order to grow and transform.
 Eagerly, we make several resolutions, only to find ourselves struggling to keep them as we try to do too much too fast.
-The one thing to remember is, each improvement we make must be lived with intention.
+Shakti Therapy & Healing Services, a holistic group practice based in Los Angeles, CA believes that the one thing to remember is, each improvement we make must be lived with intention.
 So this year, I challenge you to take small actions and act inside yourself.
 What do you think are the top by things you can do inside yourself to be happier, stronger, wiser and more?
 Allow your self to wonder as you read through the 8 steps of self care lifestyle changes you can make this year!

 1. Immerse yourself in nature.
 Being out in nature is a therapeutic, multi-sensory experience.
 Going for a walk, even if it’s only for ten minutes, can help manage the blues and lower feelings of anxiety.
 Research has shown that walking outdoors is linked to higher levels of oxytocin, which is the “feel-good” hormone secreted by the pituitary gland.
 Additional benefits of walking include increased cardiovascular fitness, reduced rates of heart disease and stroke, improved management of conditions such as hypertension, high cholesterol, join and muscular pain and diabetes, stronger bones and improved balance, and reduction in body fat.
 Interested in learning even more?
 Learn more about Walking Therapy with Shakti!